ReactEMG Stroke: Healthy-to-Stroke Few-shot Adaptation for sEMG-Based Intent Detection: EVALUATION

 \subsubsection{Convergence Behavior}

 To study convergence behavior, we extend training beyond the cross-validated schedule.
-For each trainable model variant and participant, we take the hyperparameter configuration selected in \autoref{subsec:exp_setup} and train for $100$ epochs without changing any other optimization settings.
-We save a checkpoint once every 5 epochs and evaluate each checkpoint on two held-out evaluation sets: (i) the stroke participant’s test sets, and (ii) EMG data from a held-out able-bodied subject in ROAM-EMG, one of the datasets used to pretrain ReactEMG~\cite{ReactEMG2025}.
-We also evaluate the frozen healthy-pretrained model (no adaptation) on the same stroke and healthy evaluation sets as a reference.
+For each trainable model variant and participant, we take the selected hyperparameter configuration and train for $100$ epochs under the same optimization settings.
+We save a checkpoint once every 5 epochs and evaluate each checkpoint on the stroke participant’s test sets.
+We also evaluate the frozen healthy-pretrained model (no adaptation) on the same stroke test sets as a reference.
 This produces accuracy curves that show how stroke performance evolves with additional fine-tuning and when diminishing returns occurs.